Account

 If you have employees, you are required to withhold certain amounts and to remit those amounts by making tax deposits with various taxing authorities.
 Generally, these tax deposits occur on either a monthly or semi-weekly schedule.
 Collecting and remitting payroll taxes can be complicated, so it is wise to consider consulting a tax professional to set up a deposit schedule.

-If you have questions about your legal obligations as a business owner, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-If you'd like help getting your taxes prepped and filed, get matched with a tax pro via Rocket Tax™ to save time and money filing your returns.
+If you have questions about your legal obligations as a business owner, reach out to a Rocket Legal Pro for affordable legal help.
+If you'd like help getting your taxes prepped and filed, get matched with a Tax Pro via Rocket Tax™ to save time and money filing your returns.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.